 Laryngoscopy is an examination that lets your doctor look at the back of your throat, your voice box, and vocal cords with a scope.
 It is performed to diagnose throat pain, bleeding, hoarseness, check for inflammation, discover a possible blockage of the throat, remove foreign objects, visualize or biopsy a mass or tumor in the throat or on the vocal cords, diagnose voice problems, such as weak voice, hoarse voice, or no voice.

-Gastroesophageal reflux disease, or GERD, is a chronic digestive condition in which acids in your stomach flow backwards up your throat, causing a burning sensation beneath your breastbone.
+Gastroesophageal reflux disease, or GERD, is a chronic digestive condition in which acids in your stomach flow backwards up your throat, causing a burning sensation beneath your breastbone , but in some cases, called " silent reflux", there is no burning , but other symptoms such as throat clearing. .
 When you eat, the sphincter valve on your esophagus opens and closes, allowing food and liquids to pass from your throat to your stomach.
 When reflux occurs, this valve fails to close completely, and hydrochloric acids produced during the digestive process flow into your throat and esophagus, producing painful symptoms.
 GERD can be caused by Hiatal hernia – a condition in which the sphincter valve and upper portion of the stomach move around above the diaphragm.
 Reflux occurs most often immediately following a meal, when you are lying down, or bending over.
 Risk factors include eating spicy, fatty, or fried foods, or those containing citrus, tomato, chocolate, mint, onions, and garlic; drinking beverages that contain alcohol, caffeine, or carbonation; eating close to bedtime, or lying down following a meal.
 Avoiding the triggers that cause GERD is the most effective way of preventing it from occurring.
 Avoid foods and beverages that cause acid reflux, eat smaller meals, and resist late-night snacks.
 Quit smoking, and lose excess weight.
 We often see patients with chronic cough or throat clearing, which can be caused by silent reflux or LPR, which does not have the typical symptom of heartburn.

 Dysphagia is when you regularly have difficulty swallowing.
 It is usually a sign of a problem with your throat or esophagus.
 Having a dry mouth can make dysphagia worse because you may not have enough saliva to help move food out of your mouth and through your esophagus.
 Reflux is often a cause of dysphagia as well.